ivop/atari-bbc-basic/README.md

 And with ANTIC DMA disabled:
 ![](images/clocksp-antic-off.png)

-Which, considering there's are still cycles stolen by the RAM refresh circuitry, is pretty close to 1.8MHz.
+Which, considering there are still cycles stolen by the RAM refresh circuitry, is pretty close to 1.8MHz.
+During normal operation, with the screen on, it runs at around 60% of the speed of a BBC Model B.